tatsumoto-ren/tatsumoto-ren.github.io/blog/sentence-mining.md

-In essence grammar is a set of special words or phrases which don't bear any meanings themselves, but used to connect the words that surround them.
+In essence grammar is a set of special words or phrases which don't bear any meanings themselves, but are used to connect the words that surround them.
 For example, the particle `は`, commonly referred to as the "topic particle", connects the topic of a sentence with the rest of the sentence that describes it.
 By itself it means nothing.